 A grant funding programme to help communities living within five miles of certain waste transfer stations or landfill sites take action for their local environment.

-The eighth round of the Landfill Disposal Tax Communities scheme is now accepting applications of grants between £5,000 – £49,999 for projects beginning from September 2022.
+A new round of the Landfill Disposal Tax Communities scheme is now open for grants between £5,000 – £49,999.

 Register on MAP

 The way that applications are submitted is changing – WCVA has listened to funding applicants and in consultation with the sector, has developed a new Multipurpose Application Portal.
 This new easy to use web platform makes applying for grants through WCVA a much simpler and user-friendly experience.

 In order to submit a request for funding, you will need to register with WCVA’s Multipurpose Application Portal (MAP).
 If you have previously registered with MAP, you can log in by entering your username and password on the home screen.

 Organisations can register by visiting the website https://map.wcva.cymru.

 If you need help registering on MAP please follow this video.

 The fund will be open to any organisation for projects focusing on one or more of the following themes: